-What does a performer in a live oral communication performance look like?
+What does a performer in an oral performance installation look like?

 They could be someone who: